wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            Specify the database name associated with the user’s credentials.
+            The database name associated with the user’s credentials.
         </td>
         <td>
             -